chrisjonesdesign85/docSpeek/README.md

-# About DocSpeek
+# About the App

-Hello, my name is Chris, and I'm excited to introduce you to my new app.
+Hello, my name is [YOUR NAME], and I'm excited to introduce you to my new app.
 The app is written in modern Javascript, and it allows you to convert PDFs to speech using state of the art voice modeling technology.

 # How it Works